adityabliss25/Library-Management-System/docs/OOP_Basics_Documentation.md

 2. Member Registration: New Member objects are created with unique IDs.

 3. Search & Update: The system iterates through the objects to find a specific title and updates its isAvailable boolean status.

+## 6. Screenshots & Diagrams
+UML Class Diagram
+This diagram shows the relationship between the Book, Member, and Library classes.

+Console Output